Why We Need It

 Italian Blend: basil, marjoram, oregano, rosemary, sage, savory, thyme

 Egg Herbs: basil, dill weed (leaves), garlic, parsley, fines herbes (mixture of chopped herbs)

 For More Information

 For related information on sodium in your diet, refer to HGIC 4054, Halt Salt!
-The Family and Consumer Sciences (FCS) agent at your county Extension office may have more written information and nutrition classes for you to attend.
+The Health Extension Agent at your county Extension office may have more written information and nutrition classes for you to attend.
 Also, your doctor, health care provider, or a registered dietitian (RD) can provide reliable information.